 A 32-inch monitor is perfect for working, gaming, or watching movies without feeling like you’re staring at a television screen.
 There are many different models, each with its own aspect ratio and benefits.
-So, finding the perfect monitor can be tricky.
-Don’t worry—we’ll walk you through some good options.
+So, finding the best 32-inch 4k monitor can be tricky.
+Don’t worry — we’ll walk you through some good options.

 After reviewing over a dozen monitors, our team of tech experts has compiled a list of the best options available today.